MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-2.md

 # 2 - Get an existing service principal

+If you already have an existing service principal that you wish to use, this article details how to retrieve your existing service principal.

 A list of the service principals in a tenant can be retrieved with [az ad sp list](/cli/azure/ad/sp#az-ad-sp-list).
 By default this command returns the first 100 service principals for your tenant.
 To get all of a tenant's service principals, use the `--all` parameter.
 Getting this list can take a long time, so it's recommended that you filter the list with one of the following parameters:

 * `--display-name` requests service principals that have a _prefix_ that match the provided name.
 The display name of a service principal is the value set with the `--name`